Dr Alison Wheatley

 Newcastle Upon Tyne,

 I am a social researcher with a background in medical sociology and a particular interest in health technologies.
-My current role at IHS is as a qualitative researcher on the project 'Developing an intervention for fall-related injuries in dementia' (DIFRID), and my previous work has mainly been in the area of sperm donation and assisted reproduction.
+I am currently a member of the Ageing team working on projects relating to dementia.
+My previous work has mainly been in the area of tissue donation.

 PhD Science and Technology Studies, The University of Edinburgh, 2016